Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 Experiences can be designed, whether on a website, in an app, or with a healthcare provider, sales professional, or customer service agent.
 The major difference between a digital product experience and a human experience is flexibility.
 The former we expect to be relatively static.
 It’s primarily up to us to find the right page or tool.
 The latter we expect to change based on our actions.
 If we’re angry we expect a person to show empathy and change their approach.
 We don’t expect an app to understand us; we do expect that of a person.

 As with all programming, what you get from a chat experience depends on what you put into it.
 We tend to focus on training AI chatbots with the right data.
-We want them to have the correct answer to any question they might be asked.
+Undoubtedly, we want them to have the correct answer to any question they might be asked.
 That might be enough if users interacted with them as they do a static resource.
 However, we want the benefits of AI accuracy and efficiency with the personal connection of human interaction.
 Just as the best human communicators have training in both information and interpersonal skills, we need to include the same when training AI.

 3 takeaways for training AI chatbots from the intersection of science and the humanities